Code-Institute-Submissions/niallon-MS1/README.md

 #### Frameworks, Libraries and Programs Used:
 - [Balsamiq](https://balsamiq.com/wireframes/desktop/)- Used to create wireframes that were essential to the site design along with avoiding "Scope Creep".
 The wireframes kept a clear and concise map to the site making it easier to not introduce new elements/ design/ or pages without proper planning.
-- [Bootstrap 4](https://getbootstrap.com/docs/4.1/getting-started/introduction/)- Used in ensuring all pages were responsive across all devices.
+- [Bootstrap 4](https://getbootstrap.com/docs/4.1/getting-started/introduction/)- This framework was used in ensuring all pages were responsive across all devices.
 - [Google Fonts](https://fonts.google.com/)- Used to choose attractive and familiar fonts used on this site.
 - [Font Awesome](https://fontawesome.com/)- Used to add well known icons for links throughout the site,